spack/spack/lib/spack/docs/bootstrapping.rst

    Spack will take care of bootstrapping any missing dependency marked as [B].
 Dependencies marked as [-] are instead required to be found on the system.

+   % echo $?
+   1

 In the case of the output shown above Spack detected that both ``clingo`` and ``gnupg`` are missing and it's giving detailed information on why they are needed and whether they can be bootstrapped.
-Running a command that concretize a spec, like:
+The return code of this command summarizes the results, if any dependencies are missing the return code is ``1``, otherwise ``0``.
+Running a command that concretizes a spec, like:

 .. code-block:: console